DG-20/DG-20/README.md

 -->

 - I am Divyansh Goyal, a third-year Software Engineering and Business Major at the University of Calgary.
-- 🔭 I’m currently working on strengthening my wev development skills as well as gaining experience with the software development and design process.
+- 🔭 I’m currently working on strengthening my web development skills as well as gaining experience with the software development and design process.

 <!--![Visitor Count](https://profile-counter.glitch.me/{DG-20}/count.svg)-->